ab58333555-cloud/Act-Energy-Public/AEP_Protocol_V1.2.md

 When a scientific breakthrough was not pre-launched as a project:

-maintainers initiate a recognition PSP
+any individual may initiate a retroactive public project for recognition.

 audit and confirm contribution ratios